DenisDPR/MACHINE-LEARNING/README.md

 # MACHINE LEARNING
+Machine Learning is the science of creating algorithms and program which learn on their own.Once designed, no need for human being to become better.
+Common ML approaches include but not limited to Web Search, spam filters, recommender system, ad placement,credit scoring,fraud detection,stock,trading,computer vision etc.
-You are here to either learn ML or quick view the ML approaches used.I got to ML after rogorous data analysis using python and R.
+You are here to either learn ML or quick view the ML approaches used.I got to ML after rigorous data analysis using python and R.
-As I approached different challlenges of data analysis, It was inevitable to apply ML in the kind of datasets, so I had to learn ML.
+As I approached different challlenges of data analysis, It was inevitable to apply ML in the kind of datasets, so I had to learn ML.ML seems to be complex but as far as you got passion, you can learn it.
 <br />

 Prior to understand ML, one should know atleast some of the following mathematical topics: